Are you wondering how to start a Medium company blog?

 - Automatically show Medium posts on your WordPress site.

 The first method is easier than you think.
-Just export your content from Medium and import it to WordPress using the built-in importer.
-You can use the WordPress importer for this.
-You’ll just have to tody up your content and (probably) replace the images.
+Just export your content from Medium and import it to WordPress using the built-in WordPress importer for this.
+The WordPress importer accepts Medium exports; you’ll just have to tidy up your content and (probably) replace the images.

 Don’t forget to redirect the old Medium posts to the new location.